kuyan-judith/CWParser/README.md

 fileToCW( path, filename=None, parent=None, replace_local_variables=None, parser_commands=None, overwrite_type="LIOS", mod=None, bracketClass=cw_parser.CWListValue ) -> CWList:
 	Parses a file using stringToCW.
 	If filename is not given, defaults to using that file's filename.

+findEffectScopes( criteria, mods=cw_parser.registered_mods.values() ):
+Scans all effect blocks (except, currently, those in queue_actions blocks) and returns a list of (CWElement,scopesContext) tuples corresponding to effects.
+Note: this function requires game-specific configuration.
+Stellaris configuration can be set up by importing and running cwp_stellaris.configureCWP().
+Note: currently this function is unable to see effects that are within "queue_actions" block

+parameters:
+	criteria (callable[CWElement to boolean]): Should take a CWElement and return a boolean.
+Effects will be included in the returned list if criteria(effect) return True. mods (iterator[cw_parser.Mod]): Provides the mods to scan.
+When the iterator returns a mod where is_base=True (for example, when cw_parser.registered_mods.values() returns the vanilla mod object), this function will also scan all mods where is_base=True.

 \*\*\*